 If you’d rather avoid home warranties entirely, you can plan for unexpected breakdowns by setting aside some money on your own.
 If you can afford to put $100 away every month, for example, you’ll have $1,200 saved up by the year’s end to put toward home repairs and new appliances.
 That should be enough to take care of most issues.
 And if it turns out you don’t need to use that money for home repairs, you can spend it on something else.

 Conversely, if you choose to invest in a home warranty, you’re rolling the dice a bit — it might turn out to be a great investment, or it might just cost you money.
-According to a survey by Decision Analyst, a broken refrigerator could cost you anywhere between $223 to $1,500 to repair.
+For example, recent surveys show that a broken refrigerator could cost you anywhere between $223 to $1,500 to repair.
 The policy I was quoted from AHS would cost me $516 annually, plus the $100 for each service call.
 If I was looking at a $1,500 repair, the warranty would be money well spent.
 If the repair was only a few hundred dollars, though, I’d have been better off saving on my own.

 Take some time to do the math and determine whether a home warranty makes sense for you.
 Consider the age and value of your appliances and how much money you could conservatively put away in an emergency fund each month.
 Then get a quote from AHS and find out how much that will cost you.
 If you’re confident you can maintain a sufficient emergency fund, though, it’s probably best to avoid a home warranty.
 That way, you’ll retain your ability to choose your own appliances and service technicians.